 The SteadyClock FS technology implemented into the ADI-2 DAC is a new feature that rejects jitter, keeping audio clear.
 The ADI-2 DAC has undetectable distortion levels and 4 dB of headroom to ensure that absolutely no audible distortion is detected even with peaks in your audio at high volumes.
 The frequency response range is an insane 0 Hz to 80 kHz with a flat, transparent sound signature.

-2. Monoprice Monolith THX Desktop DAC
+2. Monoprice Monolith THX Desktop DAC – Best DAC For The Money

 The best desktop DAC under $500

 The Monoprice Monolith THX is an incredible DAC and headphone amp for those who want a mid-priced unit.
-It certainly holds its own against higher priced models and is perfect for audiophiles who don’t want to spend an exorbitant amount of money on a DAC.
+It certainly holds its own against higher-priced models and is perfect for audiophiles who don’t want to spend an exorbitant amount of money on a DAC.

 |Image credit: Monoprice Check Amazon||